LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/user-guide.md

 ## Configuration

 To enable the manager workspace on your LiveEngage account, please contact your LivePerson account team.
-Once the feature is on, a new permission will be added to the agent manager profile called "View agent manager workspace".
-The permission is currently **“Off”** by default.
+Once the feature is on, a new permission will be added to the agent manager profile: “View agent manager workspace”.
+The permission is “On”  by default.

 ![](img/new-manager-workspace-permissions.png){:class="newagent"}

 ### New agent workspace

-Here you can also control the permissions for the new agent workspace.
+Here you can also control the permissions for the enhanced agent workspace.
 The permission is currently **“Off”** by default.
+We recommend enabling the enhanced agent workspace for all managers using the new manager workspace.
+Please note that if the new manager workspace is enabled but the enhanced agent workspace **has not been enabled**, managers will be redirected to the old workspace after selecitng a conversation.

 ## Filters